-PSYC52A Cognitive Development Through the Life Cycle (3)
+PSYC523 Cognitive Development (3)

-Offered as a correspondence course only.
-Provides students with the opportunity to understand cognitive development as a key aspect of growth through the life cycle, analyze their own cognitive styles, and relates them to their study habits and life style.
+Provides students with the opportunity to understand cognitive development as a key aspect of growth through the life cycle, analyze their own cognitive style, and relates them to their study habits and life style.
+Prerequisite: PSYC310 or equivalent.